google/sxg-rs/cloudflare_worker/README.md

      [Cloudflare Docs](https://developers.cloudflare.com/workers/platform/routes/#matching-behavior),
      you can modify the `cloudflare.routes` values in your `input.yaml`, and run this step again.

+1. Run `cloudflare_worker/publish.sh` to build and deploy the worker online.

 1. Put your private key as a [secret](https://developers.cloudflare.com/workers/cli-wrangler/commands#secret) to cloudflare worker.